laymonage/slides-student-maintainer/slides.md

 !!!

-I posted it to the django-developers mailing list, got a few responses – see if you can spot some familiar names there.
+I posted it to the django-developers mailing list, got a few responses.

 I made a few tweaks based on the feedback.